6RiverSystems/blueshell/README.md

 ### Base Classes

 * Base
-  The base of all nodes.
+  - The base of all nodes.

 * Composite
-  The base class for all nodes which have children.
+  - The base class for all nodes which have children.

 * Decorator
+  - The base class for decorators.
-  Base class for decorators - can only have one child.
+  - Can only have one child.

 ## Inspiration and Further Reading